 The average values of body weight, scrotal circumference and other testicular measurements of individual bucks are presented in Table 1.
 The overall average body weight of Sirohi and Barbari bucks was 50.42±1.58 kg and 35.47±0.73 kg, respectively.
 The scrotal circumference of Sirohi bucks was 28.49±0.58 cm, while it for Barbari bucks was 26.73±0.77 cm.
-Alam et al. (2024) documented lower body weight in Sirohi and Jamnapari bucks.
-In a comparable research, Kabiraj et al. (2011) reported that the average body weight of Black Bengal goats was 27.81±0.46 kg, which is considerably lower than the results of the current study.
-Furthermore, Alam et al. (2024) indicated a reduced scrotal circumference in Sirohi and Jamnapari bucks.
+Alam et al., (2024) documented lower body weight in Sirohi and Jamnapari bucks.
+In a comparable research, Kabiraj et al., (2011) reported that the average body weight of Black Bengal goats was 27.81±0.46 kg, which is considerably lower than the results of the current study.
+Furthermore, Alam et al., (2024) indicated a reduced scrotal circumference in Sirohi and Jamnapari bucks.
 Numerous factors may influence this, including breed and sex variations, the physical condition of the chosen animals, agro-climatic circumstances, nutritional status, housing, illness prevalence, and other management practices.
 It is important to acknowledge that scrotal circumference may significantly diminish due to weight reduction and seasonal variations.
 In dairy goat breeds above 40 kg in weight, a scrotal circumference of 25 cm or greater is preferred (Etim, 2017).
 The disparities may be ascribed to the greater body proportions of Sirohi bucks relative to Barbari bucks.
-Kadam et al. (2020) reported that the mean scrotal circumference of adult Beetal Bucks was 27.35±0.57 cm.
+Kadam et al., (2020) reported that the mean scrotal circumference of adult Beetal Bucks was 27.35±0.57 cm.
 This finding aligns with the results of the present study.
 Breed differences, post-weaning feed level, contemporary group/feed level, age of dam, and covariates such as age, weight, and height of bucks may have contributed to this phenomenon (Bourdon and Brinks, 1986).
-Similar findings regarding breed differences have been documented in goats (Raji et al., 2008) and cattle (Addass, 2011).
+Similar findings regarding breed differences have been documented in goats (Raji et al., 2008) and in cattle (Addass, 2011).

 The average values of right testicular length were 12.13±0.13 and 10.71±0.30 cm, whereas the average values of left testicular length were 12.78±0.12 and 11.09±0.38 in Sirohi and Barbari bucks, respectively.
 These findings are consistent with recent reports (Bhoi et al., 2025).
 However, they differ from other studies on nondescript bucks, which reported larger sizes for both right and left testicles (Khan et al., 2007).
 In contrast, smaller measurements for right and left testicular lengths of 8.01 ± 0.22 cm and 8.14 ± 0.23 cm, respectively, were reported in Surti bucks (Chaudhari et al., 2018).